Whiteknight/whiteknight.github.com/_posts/2015-01-15-parrottheend.md

 still working on it.
 I know other people have continued to develop it so some of the problems I mention might already be resolved.
 This post is **absolutely not** intended to demoralize the people currently working on Parrot or future contributors who might be interested in joining.
+All I can talk about is what I was thinking and feeling about the project, all of which is subjective and possibly incomplete or mistaken.
+In all this I want to make clear that I stopped working on Parrot because of my own personal goals and needs, which are almost certainly not the same for other people.

 ## The Dream of Parrot